CodeLenz/LFEM.jl/README.md

 m = Simply_supported2D(6,6)

 # We need to define a function that modifies a force
-# vector according to time t
+# vector according to time t.
+Lets use the same point
+# load as the static example, but with a cos(2*t)
 function f!(t,F,m)
          P  = Point_load(m)
          F .= cos(2*t)*P